About Alexandra Paul

 Alexandra Paul began her acting career at age 18 starring in the highly rated telefilm Paper Dolls .
 She then starred in the Warner Bros. motion picture American Flyers opposite Kevin Costner, Dragnet opposite Tom Hanks & Dan Ackroyd, Eight Million Ways to Die opposite Jeff Bridges, Stephen King’s Christine, Spyhard with Leslie Nielsen and two films opposite Pierce Brosnan.

-You can just go to her resume , but here is an overview of her projects: Alexandra has starred in 15 movies for Lifetime and shot several more in supporting roles.
+You can just go to her imdb resume (or here on this site) but here is an overview of her projects: Alexandra has starred in 15 movies for Lifetime, and shot several more in supporting roles.
 She has played a gay woman in 4 films, which makes her proud as her identical twin sister is gay.
 She has been in some quirky, terrible movies like Sharknado 4 which were a ton of fun to film.
+She was cut out of Borat but can be seen in the DVD extras apparently.
 In 2016, Alexandra won an Indie Series award for Best Supporting Actress in a Comedy for her work in the web series Mentor.
 She has also received a nomination in the same category at LA Webfest.
 Yes, that was Alexandra playing Duck’s wife in the Emmy nominated series, Mad Men, and in the last 8 episodes of the original Melrose Place.
 Alexandra loves playing mothers even though she has no kids of her own, and is still in touch with several of the actors to whom she has played Mom.
 Alexandra is also interviewed and seen getting arrested in the highly acclaimed, award winning documentary Who Killed the Electric Car, now out on DVD and a top ten documentary on Netflix.
 She has had the good fortune to play opposite many wonderful actors.
 (She adores David Hasselhoff, in case you are wondering).

 For 4 years, Alexandra hosted the extreme sports series Wild Waters on the Outdoor Life Network, in addition to hosting the WE network series Winning Women for two seasons.
 She also hosted 150 episodes of the environmental cable access talk show EarthTalk Today.